Friday, 5 January 2024

 5th November.
 I opened the kitchen door to the terrace at just before 5am this morning to a chorus of raucous squawking from above.. yes, another 1,000 bomber raid by migrating common cranes en route to winter in the south.

 4th November.
 Despite the temperature being in the low twenties (°C), there are definitely a few hints that cooler/colder weather is waiting just around the corner.
 I had the step ladder out again over the weekend - pruning a tree back to its bare bones - ready for another explosive growth spurt from it next year.
-We inherited it from the previous owner - it throws out long branches with pink flowers.
+We inherited it from the previous owner - it throws out long branches with pink blossom.
 Don't ask me what it's called..

 This next piece is - in my opinion - Luciano Pavarotti's greatest-ever recording - "E lucevan le stelle" ("And the stars were shining") from Giacomo Puccini's opera Tosca at the Metropolitan Opera, New York in 1978.
 (More here) If this doesn't shiver your timbers, there's no hope for you!